p3l6/blog/content/hobby/travel/apex.md

 ---
 title: Apex Guidebook
+description: A short list of activities and restaurants we might suggest for our visitors.
+Some options extend to Cary and the surrounding area.
 aliases:
   - /lists/apex/
 ---

-> [!ABSTRACT]
-> A short list of activities and restaurants we might suggest for our visitors.
-Some options extend to Cary and the surrounding area.

 ## Activities